FAQs

 Am I able to temporarily rent my home to a tenant?

-Dwelling units that are rented or leased to transient guests for 30 consecutive days or less are fully exempt from Ordinance 3250.
+Dwelling units that are rented or leased to transient guests for 30 consecutive days or less are fully exempt from the Rent Ordinance.

-Ordinance 3250 also makes allowances for homeowners to temporarily rent their residence to a tenant— if, for example, the landlord has to relocate for work or will be traveling—without having to make a permanent relocation payment once the tenancy concludes.
+The Rent Ordinance also makes allowances for homeowners to temporarily rent their residence to a tenant— if, for example, the landlord has to relocate for work or will be traveling—without having to make a permanent relocation payment once the tenancy concludes.
 These "temporary tenancies" must meet the following criteria:

 • The tenancy must be established at a unit that was used as a landlord’s primary residence.